SSWConsulting/SSW.Rules.Content/rules/choosing-authentication/rule.md

 ### Microsoft Entra External Id (previously Azure AD B2C) (simple Auth as a Service)

 [Microsoft Entra External ID](https://www.microsoft.com/security/business/identity-access/microsoft-entra-external-id) has replaced AAD B2C.
 It's part of the Microsoft Entra family and includes all the benefits it provides, as well as enabling consumer-friendly features.
-These include integration with external identity providers and more flexible/customizable login flows.
+These include integration with external identity providers and more flexible/customizable log in flows.
 It is well-tailored to support authentication, and while it can be extended to support additional capabilities, this requires custom development.

 ::: good
 Advantages: